AdobeDocs/experience-cloud.en/help/triggers/overview.md

 ---
 title: Create and manager Experience Cloud Triggers
 description: Discover Adobe Experience Cloud Triggers UI
-hide: yes
-hidefromtoc: yes
 ---
-# Triggers Overview {#overview}
+# About Experience Cloud Triggers {#overview}

 Experience Cloud Triggers provides a comprehensive solution for identifying, defining, and monitoring critical consumer behaviors.
 With these triggers, you can generate cross-application communications to re-engage visitors, resulting in a more personalized and engaging user experience.

 You can use triggers in real-time decisions and personalization, for example:

 * Configure fast re-marketing campaigns for cart abandonments or cart abandonments with products removed, helping to increase conversions and revenue.